Skip to main content

 We can begin by extracting ourselves from a market-driven, mistaken sense of what is “convenient,” to instead consider what is worthwhile.
 Smaller scale, localized farming; keeping home and school and community gardens; envisioning our relationship to cooking as a way to show necessary care - none of these come with the seeming ease of mechanization, but all can replenish spirits burdened by alienation.
 Though currently shackled to an exploitative system, we are the ones whose actions ultimately determine the way our lives are composed.
 We can claim our ability to take care together, as a priority and a daily given task that begins with gratitude as the antidote to greed.

 I am grateful for the upcoming Thanksgiving meal marking the bountiful harvests of these lands.
 I give thanks for the resurgence of Manoomin camps, for seed savers, for gardens, for the animals who gave their lives in the hunt and those whom we must ask for forgiveness and liberation from the cruelties of brutal industry.
 Much gratitude to all environmental activists and truth tellers who push back against a system that favors the corporate bottom line at the expense of the basics of survival.
 We need water, we need soil, we need insects, we need diverse seeds, we need to grow and cook and gather together.
 Let us be gratefully, humbly, lovingly dependent upon this living Earth.
 The polluters for profit can’t stop all of us at once.
-Should we choose to heal people, water, plants, and animals in the places we are, food is the most intimate measure of health.
+Should we choose to heal people, water, plants, and animals in the places we are, food provides the most intimate measure of health.
 Thanksgiving can be a powerful action, committed to food sovereignty, and nourished by love.

 States/Regions